evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

 Identity a
 ```

 `Identity` is one of the most versatile `monads`.
-It does not have any inherant
+Although it does not have any
+inherant behaviour its power comes from lifting a simple value into the monadic
-behaviour and simply applies the given `function` to it's value. `Identity` is
+space and applying the given `function` (`map`/`chain`/etc) to it's value.
-often used in place where a `monad` or `applicative` is expected.
+`Identity` is often used in place where a `monad` or `applicative` is expected.
 Identity is also known the "empty" functor and applicative functor. `Identity`
 composed with another functor or applicative functor is isomorphic to the
 original.